economikit-alliance/website/content/book/strategic-direction/accountability-guardrails.md

   * re-questioning appropriateness of protocol & technology
   * receptivity to other protocols and technologies

-_Sid: I can add a few guardrails for economic design of the collective.
-For example: following a co-op structure, value accruing to instruments like credits, instead of shares \(sufficiency instead of scarcity etc.\)_
+> [name=Sid] I can add a few guardrails for economic design of the collective.
+For example: following a co-op structure, value accruing to instruments like credits, instead of shares \(sufficiency instead of scarcity etc.\)